 How will I ensure the right level of service to each?

-No. In fact, this is the wrong question.
-Sales forces don’t need sales processes -- individual sales roles need sales processes.
-For instance, an entire sales force might not need an account management process, but sellers who manage key customer relationships will.
-And those key account managers probably won’t not need a territory management process, but salespeople with dozens or hundreds of assigned customers will.
+For instance, an entire salesforce might not need an account management process, but sellers who manage key customer relationships will.
+Furthermore, inside sales reps won’t need a territory management process, but salespeople with dozens or hundreds of assigned customers in a specific geographic location will.

-The most important takeaways from our research: There are discrete sales processes, and each process has a particular application to specific sales roles.
+There are discrete sales processes, and each process has a particular application to specific sales roles.
 If your sales processes aren’t aligned to the role (say, requiring territory managers to do account planning), they’ll quickly be abandoned.
-There’s no such thing as a bad sales process -- just the wrong sales processes.
+There’s no such thing as a bad sales process – just the wrong sales processes.

 If you have no formal sales processes in place, now is a good time to implement them.
 If you have the wrong sales processes in place, you’re likely frustrated.